Smiths Group: 21st century

 In September 2011, Smiths Group acquired the American-based power technology enterprise, Power Holdings Inc., for £145 million.
 On 21 April 2016, it was announced that Smiths Group was in the process of acquiring Morpho Detection LLC, a US-based subsidiary of Safran; it was integrated into the Smiths Detection division.

 During the 2010s, Smiths Group substantially ramped up investment in its research and development programmes.
 As a part of these efforts, it has established a Digital Forge in California.
 By 2018, the company was reportedly deriving 15 per cent of its income from its new product development efforts; management has stated their intention for 40 per cent of future revenue to be gained through such sources.

 In January 2022, ICU Medical completed the acquisition of the medical division of Smiths Group.

 Following the Russian invasion of Ukraine in February 2022, the company continued to operate in Russia through its subsidiary John Crane Iskra LLC, which is 50% owned by the Smiths Group.

 Smiths Group provided components for the landing of the Chandrayaan-3 mission on the dark side of the moon in August 2023.

+In October 2025, Smiths Interconnect, which produces connector devices for rugged environments, was sold to Molex.
+The acquisition was completed in April 2026.

+In December 2025, the company announced the sale of its security scanning division, Smiths Detection, to the private equity company, CVC Capital Partners, for £2 billion.
+Smiths Group was expecting to return a "large part of [the] proceeds" to shareholders.
+The sale was completed in June 2026.

+The company was involved in NASA's April 2026 Artemis II mission, providing the Propellant Management Devices (PMDs) in the Orion spacecraft with specialised filtration sieves.

 Operations

-Smiths Group is organised into four separate divisions, namely:
+Smiths Group is organised into two separate divisions, namely: John Crane, which provides rotating equipment, and Flex-Tek, which supplies engineered components.

-Smiths Detection

-Smiths Detection designs and manufactures sensors that detect and identify explosives, weapons, chemical agents, biohazards, nuclear and radioactive material, narcotics and contraband.
-These sensors are widely used in airports, cargo screening at ports and borders, in government buildings and other critical infrastructure, as well as by the military and emergency responder services.
-Smiths Detection is the world's largest manufacturer of products in this sector.

-John Crane

-John Crane provides products and services for the major process industries, including the oil and gas, power generation, chemical, pharmaceutical, pulp and paper and mining sectors.

-Smiths Interconnect

-Smiths Interconnect designs and manufactures electronic components, subsystems, microwave and radio frequency products that connect, protect and control critical systems in the defence, aerospace, communications and industrial markets.

-Flex-Tek

-Flex-Tek supplies engineered components that heat and move fluids and gases for the aerospace, medical, industrial, construction and domestic appliance markets.